digitalcenturysf/cassandra-lite/README.md

 ## Copyright

-Cassandra Lite WordPress Theme, Copyright (C) 2018, DigitalCenturySF Cassandra Lite is distributed under the terms of the GNU GPL
+Cassandra Lite WordPress Theme, Copyright (C) 2018, DigitalCenturySF.
+Cassandra Lite is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by